ChrysHew/phase1-linux-scripts/README.md

 ## ⚙️ Requirements

 - Bash 4+
-- coreutils (cp, mkdir, grep, wc) — installed by default on Ubuntu/WSL.
+- coreutils (cp, mkdir, grep, wc, df, free, ps, ip) — installed by default on Ubuntu/WSL.

 On minimal systems/containers, you can install core tools with:

 sudo apt update
-sudo apt install -y coreutils
+sudo apt install -y coreutils procps iproute2

 ---

-## 🧰 Script: log_parser.sh
+## 🧰 Script: `log_parser.sh`

 Searches a log file for a given regex pattern and writes the matches to an output file.
 Provides options for case sensitivity, context lines, and summary reporting.